beast-2e/beast-2e.github.io/README.md

 ## 1. Make changes

-The files that are most relevant to any changes that you might want to make are the HTML files followed by the CSS files. (`images/` is a directory containing the Beast logo and Beastie profile photos; `oldsite/` contains files from the old 2017 version of the website.)
+The files that are most relevant to any changes that you might want to make are the HTML files (page content) followed by the CSS files (page format).

 To see how things are set up, feel free to open up any of the files ending in `.html` in your favorite editor!
 You can gauge the effects of any changes you make by double-clicking on the `.html` file, which should open it up in your web browser.

 Note: To update quotes, simply update `js/quotes.js`!
 Make sure to add quotation marks (including `\"`s, which add quotation marks that are visible on the page) and trailing commas on each entry.
 Displayed quotes are randomly generated; to test newly added quotes, comment out the lines for all the other ones that you don't want to see in the moment.

-## 2. Share changes
+## 2. Share changes to GitHub

-Once you've made changes that you're happy with, let's get those updates in the cloud as well!
+So you've made changes that you're happy with, and these changes live on your computer.
+Let's get those updates in the cloud as well by *pushing* them to GitHub, where our code repository is stored!

 1. On command line, navigate to your repository.
 2. To check which files you've changed, run `git status`.
 The names of the changed files should appear in red.